The geodatabase is a container used to hold a collection of datasets. There are different types:

 - Long transactions and versioned workflows

-- Relational database support for GIS data management (providing the benefits of a relational database for scalability, reliability, security, backup, integrity, and so forth)
+- Relational database support for GIS data management (providing the benefits of a relational database for scalability, reliability, security, backup, and data integrity.)

-- SQL types for Spatial in all supported DBMSs (Oracle, SQL Server, PostgreSQL, and DB2)
+- Native SQL spatial types for all supported DBMSs (Oracle, SQL Server, PostgreSQL, and DB2)

 - High performance that can scale to a very large number of users